Huangzizhou/DiffIPC-data/README.md

 The objective and its gradient norm at each iteration are reported in the log.
 The simulation results are exported as [VTK format](https://docs.vtk.org/en/latest/design_documents/VTKFileFormats.html) and can be visualized in [Paraview](https://www.paraview.org).
 The transient result files have the format of `step_{t}`, where `t` is the time step; optimization result files have the format of `opt_state_{i}_iter_{j}`, where `i` is the ID of the simulation (in the case where multiple simulations are included), `j` is the iteration number of the optimization.

+## Known issues

+1. Shape optimizations cannot have obstacles in the simulations.
+To get around, create a volumetric mesh of the obstacle and apply Dirichlet boundary conditions on the obstacle surface.

+2. Shape derivatives is not correct on nodes with nonzero Neumann boundary conditions.
+One can still set Neumann boundary conditions on the shape, but the shape of the surface parts with Neumann boundary conditions should be fixed.

+3. Density (or mass) and force magnitude (i.e. Neumann boundary condition) optimizations are not supported.

 # Citation
 If you use this work/data.
 Please cite our paper: